 What can you say really, it's dead easy!
-Perhaps unsurprisingly for products produced by a company founded by ex-Apple designers, the packaging is millimeter perfect, excellent quality and gives a brilliant first impression - you can tell you've just got your mitts on something special.
+Perhaps unsurprisingly for products produced by a company founded by ex-Apple designers, the packaging is millimetre perfect, excellent quality and gives a brilliant first impression - you can tell you've just got your mitts on something special.

 The units themselves are quite simple from an operation point of view.
 Everything's included in the box: shove the batteries in, screw the base plate to the wall, the product to the base plate and pair with the ubiquitous nest app - job done.